line-git/line/README.md

 ./line -i path/to/input/card -r path/to/result/file > out.log
 ```

-To write the computed results to the cache folders (so that it can be
+To write the computed results to the cache folders (so that they can be
-later as a boundary for later propagations) use `--write 1` (`-w 1` for
+used as a boundary for later propagations) use `--write 1` (`-w 1` for
 short).
 If instead, for a given target point, you want to check that the
 result is in agreement with a previous run that used the same target but
 a different starting point, use `--write 0`.